 Most adult males of Israel wore full beards in compliance with

-they shave off the corner of their beard, ..." there is no doubt that Christ and the apostles wore full beards in compliance with this law.
+the law regarding beards, there is no doubt that Christ and the apostles wore full beards in compliance with this

 Because Christ looked like every other Jew, Judas had to point him out with a kiss to the chief priests and the scribes and the elders when they came to arrest him, Mark 14.